Why Reactivity is Often a Warning Sign for Aggressive Behavior in Dogs

 Both aggression and reactivity indicates a heightened level of arousal meaning physiological changes such as an increased heart rate, increased blood pressure, and a readiness to respond as a result of fear, stress, anxiety, etc. and an increased sensitivity to stimuli (i.e. another dog, a person, etc.).

 The purpose of fear is to protect ourselves, and the purpose of anxiety creates a strong impulse to try to solve the problem.
-Fear and anxiety drive us to act.
+Fear and anxiety drive us to act but often in different ways.

-If a dog is repeatedly triggered by a particular person or animal and is not taught appropriate coping mechanisms, they may eventually resort to biting or attacking not only as a way to defend themselves, but also as a way to cope.
+If a dog is repeatedly triggered by a particular person or animal and is not taught appropriate coping mechanisms, they may eventually resort to biting or attacking.
+This is not only as a way to defend themselves, but also as a way to cope with the feelings itself.
+Fear can lead to anxiety and anxiety can lead to fear.

 It is essential to recognize reactivity in dogs as a potential warning sign for future aggressive behavior and address it through proper training and behavior modification techniques.
 By addressing reactivity early on, owners can help prevent the escalation of behavior and create a more positive and safe environment for their dog and others around them.